jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Should I have voltage status on target LED's?
 - Is there bloat on target LED's I should get rid of?
 - Add battery test PB?
+- Should trip PB be blocked by PB lock?